 ECRI and the Institute for Safe Medication Practices PSO

 Bringing together the patient safety, risk, and quality expertise of ECRI and ISMP’s extensive experience in determining the system-based causes of medication errors and driving change under one Patient Safety Organization enables our members to better address all causes of incidents, near-misses, or unsafe conditions.

 You can join our PSO or tap into our resources to support your own PSO.
 Either way, we deliver value to members through a collaborative approach spanning from data and evidence collection and analysis to actionable advice on best practices and process redesign.

-ECRI and the ISMP PSO also offers liaisons, most are former nurses and risk managers with decades of real world experience who can serve as safety coaches—providing tailored support as you adjust your patient safety program and work to quickly resolve pressing issues.
-Your liaison can guide you in identifying and addressing the root causes of adverse events or near-misses.
+Your analyst will guide you to strengthen your learning system by identifying, acting on, and learning from the root causes of adverse events or near-misses.
 Custom research, data analysis, action plans, and demonstrated best practices can help you achieve your patient safety improvement goals.

 While our big-picture analyses help identify broad trends and best practices, our advanced dashboard reporting empowers you to take a closer look at your organization’s own patient safety data by facility or system.